HARUWEEN/ArcticWarfare/README.md

 # Requirements

-*This is not tested on a MAC.
-If it works, perfect.
+*This is not tested on a machine running Linux.
+So If it works, perfect.
 If it doesn't, I'm sorry.*

 • <a href="https://www.microsoft.com/en-US/download/details.aspx?id=48137">.NET Framework 4.6</a>